samlobel/PORTFOLIO/README.md

 ___

+### TO ADD: REMOVE_ZEROS_OPTIMIZER
+This is an optimizer I'm particularly proud of, made to deal with sparse data and sparsity from ReLus especially well.
+___

 ### [Direct second-derivative estimation for Optimization](https://github.com/samlobel/DIRECT_CURVATURE_ESTIMATION)
 This experiments with a more direct computation of the second-derivative than is used in algorithms like ADAM.
 Instead of maintaining a moving average, this method uses more of a taylor-expansion approach, and chooses a learning rate based on a direct compuation of the second-derivative.
 #### Design overview